graysky2/auto-reencode/README.md

 #Auto-reencode
 Mass convert any format readable by handbrake to mp4 contained x264.
-Script honors original bitrates when converting.
+Script honors original bitrates (audio/video) and date/time stamps when converting.
 Script is recursive.

 ## Deps
 * handbrake-cli
 * mediainfo

 ## Usage
 Call the script in the directory containing the target files to convert.

 ## Links